Sample article to help reinforce best practices in communicating about COVID-19 public health guidelines

 [NAME OF ORGANIZATION] Partners with NFID and Other Health, Business, and Education Leaders to Establish Best Practices to Communicate about COVID-19

-[NAME OF ORGANIZATION] joined more than 50 leading organizations and agencies at a COVID-19 roundtable discussion convened by the National Foundation for Infectious Diseases (NFID), with the goal of developing a new framework to help leaders across sectors address key challenges in COVID-19 education, foster vaccine acceptance, and communicate clearly about the importance of following evidence-based prevention measures.
+[NAME OF ORGANIZATION] joined the National Foundation for Infectious Diseases (NFID) and more than 50 other leading organizations and agencies with the goal of sharing a framework to help leaders across sectors address key challenges in COVID-19 education, foster vaccine acceptance, and communicate clearly about the importance of following evidence-based prevention measures.

 Among the issues addressed in the framework are barriers to adherence of recommended public health measures, lack of understanding of the risks and severity of the illness, misinformation and disinformation about prevention protocols (e.g., masks can be harmful to your health), and confusion about evolving guidelines that can result in a lack of adherence.